Screamer (1995 video game)

-Screamer is a racing video game for MS-DOS compatible operating systems.
+Screamer is a 1995 racing video game for MS-DOS compatible operating systems.
 The game uses texture mapped polygon-modelled tracks and cars and shares some elements with Namco's 1993 Ridge Racer.
 A sequel, Screamer 2, was released in 1996.

 GOG.com released an emulated version for Windows in 2009 and Mac OS X in 2012.

-A new reboot of the series was announced at the Game Awards 2024.
+A reboot of the series was announced at the Game Awards 2024 and was released on 26 March 2026.

 Gameplay

 The gameplay of screamer is an arcade circuit based game, typical for racing games of its time.

 Screamer is rather overexaggerated in gameplay, showing the player what way the car was leaning by showing the vehicle harshly leaning in either direction when at higher speeds.
 The gameplay also allowed for the player to crash, showing an in game animation of the car flipping and landing on its wheels.

 The games handling mechanics are described as rather "drifty".
 The standard 'arcade' mode in Screamer is a 3 lap race against AI opponents with the goal of getting 1st place.